Technology

 Here, a distinction can be made between:

-• High-temperature (HT) central heating (existing houses)
+• High-temperature (HT) central heating (existing houses).

 • Low-temperature (LT) central heating (underfloor heating, usually in new construction).

 The highest savings are achieved when using LT systems (approximately 40% compared to a modern HR boiler).
-However, unlike with electric heat pumps, the energy savings remain relatively favorable with HT systems.
+However, unlike with electric heat pumps, the energy savings remain relatively favourable with HT systems.
 The saving in this situation is around 35%, compared to a high-efficiency boiler, making the technology ideally suited for use in existing homes.